top of page

 Empathy can influence our understanding of others and bias our decision making.
 While at the Stanford Social Neuroscience Lab, I investigated how taking the perspective of a victim or a perpetrator of a crime might impact the extent to which we punish and dehumanize the perpetrator.

-We have conducted a) an exploratory experiment, b) a second replication study pre-registered on the Open Science Foundation, and c) an analysis of restricted-access archival data on over 12 million national incarceration records.
+We conducted a) an exploratory experiment, b) a second replication study pre-registered on the Open Science Foundation, and c) an analysis of restricted-access archival data on over 12 million national incarceration records.

 new.png